-The emigration of Christians is a long-standing challenge, as it is for all Iraqis.
+Christian persecution in Iraq is complex, with the emigration of believers being a long-standing challenge, as it is for all Iraqis.
 One factor affecting Christians is long-standing discrimination in employment (especially in the public sector).

 Some have been restored, but pressure remains on those Christians who have chosen to return to the area.
 Disciples from Muslim heritage typically face harassment from family and society.
 A recent development has been the prosecution of two Christians under blasphemy and telecommunication laws.

 President Barham Salih

 “In my view, the Chaldean Church is the largest in Iraq and has at most 120,000 adherents.
 In my view, this implies that there are no more than 250,000 Christians in the country.”

 — Cardinal Fernando Filoni